Video Game Long Runners

 - The original Game & Watch line lasted for eleven years, from Ball in 1980 to Mario the Juggler in 1991.
 This is not counting the Updated Re-release Gallery series, which ran from 1997 to 2002.

 - The God of War Series just recently celebrated its tenth anniversary.
 Since the first title on the PlayStation 2, Kratos' story has been chronicled in six canonical games, as well as a non-canonical mobile game.

 - Godzilla made his debut in 1983 on the Commodore64 and since then, he has starred in over 40 video games with a new one currently in the works.

 - The Gradius series

 - The Halo series qualified with the release of Halo: Reach.
-Since the release of Halo: Combat Evolved in 2001, the series consists of the original trilogy, four gaiden games, a Video Game Remake of the first game, and a fourth main game kicking off a new trilogy.
+Since the release of Halo: Combat Evolved in 2001, the series consists of five main games, six gaiden games, and Video Game Remakes of the first two games.

 - Harpoon has existed in some form since 1989.

 - Harvest Moon - 25 titles (not including updated rereleases) since 1997.